gfpkelly1986/beginners-bitcoin/README.md

 ![A list of further reading](https://github.com/gfpkelly1986/beginners-bitcoin/blob/main/assets/css/images/Bitcoin-Images/Features%20screenshots/further_reading_feature.PNG)

 These books explore both fiat currency and Bitcoin from first principles, compare Bitcoin to fiat currencies and explain in detail why it is a powerful invention.
-There is also a link provided to the download the original whitepaper written by Satoshi Nakamoto in PDF format.
+There is also a link provided to download the original whitepaper written by Satoshi Nakamoto in PDF format.

 - Video Section
     - Four videos are provided to give the user an easier way to consume the content.